robolaunch/kubernetes-infrastructure/automated-deployment/README.md

 **robolaunch-infra-deployer** is a python script that can provision all **robolaunch Kubernetes Infrastructure** componenets.
 Mainly uses **terraform** for cloud provisioning, **kubeone** for kubernetes deployment and also deploys **Kube-OVN (CNI), rook-ceph (CSI)** and **Virtual Cluster (tenancy)**.

 Following step for installing prerequisities of **robolaunch-infra-deployer**.
-These are terraform, python3-pip, unzip, kubeone and kubectl
+These are terraform, python3-pip, unzip, kubeone, helm and kubectl

 Pip and dependencies installation
 ```bash